 Unfortunately, one drawback on virtual training is the lost benefits of in-person discussion and instruction.
 While there are a virtual discussion boards and question-and-answer sessions online with your instructor, it’s much easier to ask a question in class, in person.

 One of the biggest drawbacks of a company-provided course is that individuals have little control over the who provides the training and how and when it’s provided.
 If you want control over how in-depth your project management training is and you’re most comfortable in a traditional classroom setting, a live, in-person course is ideal for you.

 With in-person training courses, you’ll attend class regularly at a set time.
 While some might feel that virtual learning is more convenient, for other learners, having a specific time to work on their project management training ensures that they are focused and dedicating time each day or week to their training.

 An in-person project management training session is probably similar to what you imagine – training materials, instructor-led discussion, practices tests.
 It’s a classroom setting that’s familiar to all and comfortable for most.

 One of the greatest advantages of in-person training is the ability to ask the instructor any questions you may have about the material.
 You’ll never be left scratching your head over a concept when the instructor is right there to provide guidance.
 You’re able to leverage the instructor’s knowledge to get the most out of your training experience.

 Also, if you’re worried about forgetting material or wanting to go over something at home, many in-person training courses offer digital materials you can study on your own time to support you through the PMP certification process.

-Are you ready to start your journey to becoming a certified PMP?
-Take the next step with the Project Management Professional Certification.
+Are you ready to start your journey to becoming a PMP credential holder?
+Take the next step with the Project Management Professional® Certification.